tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

 **Without Match Geomerty Effect**

-In the below code we `toggle` state variable to change the position and shape of object by using `.cornerRadius` and `.offset` modifier.
+In the below code we `toggle` state variable to change the position and shape of an object by using `.cornerRadius` and `.offset` modifier.

 ```swift